 - Oil for deep frying

-Preheat some oil in a skillet.
+- Preheat some oil in a skillet.
 Add in the onion and saute until soft and fragrant.
-Add in the pork and mushrooms and stir fry again until the pork turn color.
-Add in the sesame oil, sugar, and oyster sauce.
+Add the pork and mushrooms and stir fry again until the meat turns color.
+Add the five-spice powder, sesame oil, sugar, soy sauce, light soy sauce, and oyster sauce.
 Have a taste and adjust to your liking.
-Sprinkle in the corn starch.
-Turn off the heat.
-Set aside to cool down and pop into refrigerator until the next day if you prepare ahead or let it cool down completely before wrapping if you prepare on the same day
+Mix cornstarch with water to make a cornstarch slurry and then pour in the meat mixture.
+Stir until it thickens.
+Set aside to cool down and pop into the refrigerator until the next day if you prepare ahead or let it cool down completely before wrapping if you prepare on the same day

 Preparing the dough:

 - If you get the taro already peeled, then all you need to do is to cut it into smaller chunks or thin slices and steam on high heat until you can easily poke them with a fork, about 15 minutes.
 I pressure cook on high for 3 minutes.
 Mash the taro while it's hot with salt and sugar

 - Mix wheat starch with boiling water.
 This will precook the starch.
 Stir this into the taro mixture followed by shortening.
 Knead into a dough.
 The dough will still be somewhat sticky and very soft at this point.
 Continue to knead until the dough is smooth and shiny